jbqueru/sqz/README.md

 dictionary entries, while at decoding time the data structure evolves from a tree to a DAG.

+### Ending a stream

+In the LZW family, ending a file is easy: since the coded stream only has references to dictionary entries, one entry must mark the end of the strea.
+It turns out, entry 0 (the root entry) does the job perfectly, since it's never used in the regular stream.

+In the LZ78 family, it's a little bit more subtle: entry 0 is perfectly valid in the stream.
+One approach could be to add a special literal symbol, though it's potentially somewhat costly.
+Adding a special dictionary entry would work for that use case, however, in that case, the stream has one more dictionary entry than literal symbol.
+That's still an easier approach, and is easier to unify with LZW.

+In some cases, the length of the output will be known ahead of time.
+In that case, there's no need to output any EOF marker.

 ### LZ78 fileformat

 Stream style: